openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

  * `Blob::CPtr GetState() const`
    returns current value of state

-## Example of inference stateful network
+## Example of stateful network inference

-Let's take IR from example in prevous sections.
-In this example inference of 2 independent sequences of data will be demonstrated.
-Between these sequences state should be reset.
+Let's take an IR from the previous section example.
+The example below demonstrates inference of two independent sequences of data.
+State should be reset between these sequences.

 One infer request and one thread will be used in this example.
 Using several threads is possible if you have several independent sequences.
 Then each sequence can be processed in its own infer request.
 Inference of one sequence in several infer requests is not recommended.
-In one infer request state will be saved automatically between inferences, but if the first step done in one infer request and the second in another, state should be set in new infer request manually (using `IVariableState::SetState` method).
+In one infer request state will be saved automatically between inferences, but if the first step is done in one infer request and the second in another, state should be set in new infer request manually (using `IVariableState::SetState` method).

 @snippet openvino/docs/snippets/InferenceEngine_network_with_state_infer.cpp part1

-More powerfull examples of work with networks with states are sample and demo demonstrating work with speech.
+You can find more powerful examples demonstrating how to work with networks with states in speech sample and demo.
 Decsriptions can be found in [Samples Overview](./Samples_Overview.md)

 [state_network_example]: ./img/state_network_example.png